Solar Guides

 The real question to ask

 Instead of "What's the most efficient panel?", ask "How much power will this system produce annually, and what will it cost per kWh of generation over 25 years?"
 That's the metric that actually affects your wallet.
+Our solar basics guide explains how generation, self-consumption, and feed-in tariffs all fit together.

 Product warranty vs performance warranty: Know the difference